C5H8NNaO4/cv/src/data/descriptions/experience/bechtle/3/en.md

-* Translated an existing codebase from C# to Perl
+- Translated an existing codebase from C# to Perl
+- Developed on-site for customers in Germany